justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 5. Review source code
     1. Specifically look at sine_model_data.cpp - this is the quantized model lives.
     2. Look in hello_world.ino since this is the main part of the application where the standard setup() and loop() Arduino functions live.
+    3. Look at arduino_output_handler.cpp - this where result of Y = sin(x) is mapped to LED brightness.
 6. Build by selecting "compile"
 7. Ensure you have the right hardware libraries installed
     1. Select Tools -> Board -> Board Manager